Chapter 5

 Beyond the land of giant bamboo, the Abantu encountered a more familiar mix of forest and savannah.

-During lobo-yaka, sek-umthi sprouted beautiful white flowers that turned into dates that were deadly for humans if eaten, but attracted bushpigs, which found them irresistible.
+During lobo-yaka, sek-umthi sprouted beautiful, but stinky white flowers, which matured into dates deadly for humans if eaten, but attracting droves of bushpigs, which found them irresistible.

-Eku clicked and said what he was thinking to Yathi, “Boxthorn and poisonous dates.
+Eku clicked and said to Yathi, “Boxthorn and poisonous dates.
 Embi-kulunge.”

 “We will stop at the next place with water,” Eku predicted, not really caring if he was right, but knowing Yathi liked to keep things positive.